 Billing & Insurance

-Our insurance review includes determining what your insurance requires regarding out-of-pocket expenses.
+Our insurance review includes determining out-of-pocket expenses your insurance requires.
 This may differ with each insurance plan and may change over time as claims are processed against your deductible and co-insurance amounts.
 Our billing staff will review your coverage, deductibles, co-pays, and co-insurance percentage and will do their best to keep track of your progress toward meeting out-of-pocket expenses.
-In situations when an out-of-pocket expense is identified for a service provided in our offices, this is collected at the time of service.
-An additional component to many insurance plans is the requirement to obtain authorization for services to be provided.
-Our billing staff will do their best to be aware of these requirements and obtain any authorizations needed for services provided.
+When an out-of-pocket expense is identified for a service provided in our offices, this payment is collected at the time of service.
+Many insurance plans require an authorization for services.
+Our billing staff will do their best to be aware of these requirements and obtain any authorizations needed before service is provided.

-The second component of our in-house billing involves submitting claims to the patients' insurance carrier, posting payments from insurance and patients, and communicating with insurance companies for claim discrepancies.
-Our on-site billing services enable us to process patients' claims quickly and accurately.
+Our in-house billing includes submitting claims to patients' insurance carriers, posting payments from insurance and patients, and communicating with insurance companies about claim discrepancies.
+Our on-site billing services enable us to process your claims quickly and accurately.

 Care Coordinator Services